C&K Contractors Logo

 Skating in a well-designed park is much safer than skateboarding in the street, and skateparks are public recreational places that can help bind communities together.

-Skateparks are shown to improve the health and well-being of users and reduce social exclusion and anti-social behaviour.
-The skatepark will not only benefit users but will also be an asset to the whole community.
+Skateparks have been shown to improve users' health and well-being and to reduce social exclusion and antisocial behaviour.
+The skatepark will not only benefit users but also serve as an asset to the entire community.

 More on skateparks